If you think of something else you would like to know, please email your question to our Admissions team, take part in the next chat or call us!

 Q: How do I know if I’m eligible for a scholarship?

-A: Every admitted student is eligible for a merit scholarship, which are typically awarded in March.
-Our Financial Aid Office works with students one-on-one to help them figure out what financial assistance makes sense for them, including merit- or need-based scholarships, grants and/or loans.
-For more information, review Before You Go Blue.
+A: Every admitted student is eligible for an Admissions scholarship, which are typically awarded in March.
+Our Financial Aid Office works with students one-on-one to help them figure out what financial assistance makes sense for them, including need-based scholarships, grants and/or loans.
+For more information, review our financial aid fact sheet.

 Q. When do I need to apply for Financial Aid?